Gallery-of-Kaeon/Kaeon-FUSION/README.md

 ### What's the difference between an interface and a library?

+An interface is a module for the Kaeon FUSION interpreter that alters the properties of the language at runtime, doing anything from adding new commands to adding new back end properties.

-In the context of Kaeon FUSION, a library is a set of functions written in Kaeon FUSION that can be shared across Kaeon FUSION files.
+In the context of Kaeon FUSION, a library is a set of functions written for the Kaeon FUSION standard interface that can be shared across Kaeon FUSION files.
-An interface is a set of Kaeon FUSION commands not present in the default Kaeon FUSION language, but can be added in at runtime.
-They are written in the same language as the interpreter, and therefore for our implementation they are written in Java.

 ### Can I write my own interfaces?